Matthew Centrowitz Jr.: Collegiate competition

-Professional
+Senior competition

+2011- 2012: Bronze medal in Daegu

 Centrowitz joined the Nike Oregon Project in 2011, where he was coached by Alberto Salazar.
 Centrowitz outkicked Bernard Lagat and Leo Manzano at the 2011 USATF Outdoor Championships in the 1500m.
 He won a bronze medal in the 2011 IAAF World Championships in Athletics in the 1500m behind Asbel Kiprop and Silas Kiplagat.

 In 2012, Centrowitz qualified for the IAAF World Indoor Championships in Istanbul, Turkey by getting second in the national indoor 1500m championship, behind Manzano and in front of teammate Galen Rupp.
-He finished 7th in the World Championship Indoor 1500m final, with a time of 3:47.42.
+He finished seventh in the World Championship Indoor 1500m final, with a time of 3:47.42.
 On July 1, 2012, Centrowitz qualified for the United States Olympic team in the 1500 m.
 He finished in fourth place in the 2012 London Olympic Games in the 1,500 meter race, missing the bronze medal by .04 seconds with a time of 3:35.17.
 He won the Fifth Avenue Mile ahead of Bernard Lagat in September.

+2013 - 2015: Silver medal in Moscow

 During the 2013 indoor season, his first race was at the Seattle UW Indoor Preview, where he won the 800m.
 He was second at the Millrose Games Wanamaker Mile.
 He was first at the New Balance Indoor Grand Prix mile.
 At the USATF Indoor Championships, he was fourth in the 800m and 8th in the mile.
 To kick off his outdoor season, he took part in the Penn Relays USA vs. The World, where his team took fourth in the DMR with a time of 9:19.33.
 He was sixth at the Oxy High Performance meet in the 1500m.
 He was tenth in the Prefontaine Classic Bowerman Mile, setting a personal best of 3:51.79.
 He won the USATF Outdoor 1500m championship for the second time, which qualified him for the IAAF World Championships in Moscow.
 He won the silver medal in Moscow with a time of 3:36.78.

 Centrowitz spent the 2014 outdoor season lowering his PRs.
 At the Diamond League meet in Monaco, he achieved a nearly one second personal best in the 1500 meters best by clocking 3:31.09, which ranked seventh in United States history at the time.

+2016: Olympic Gold medal in Rio de Janeiro

 On February 20, 2016, Centrowitz won the Millrose Games men's indoor mile in 3:50.63, edging off Nick Willis.

 On March 20, 2016, Centrowitz won the 1500 meters at the World Indoor Championships, wrapping up an unbeaten indoor season.

 On August 20, 2016, Centrowitz competed at the 2016 Olympic Games, where he won the 1500 meters race in 3:50.00, becoming the first American to win the event since Mel Sheppard in 1908.
 The race was tactical and the pace slow at the start; the first four finalists in the T13 1500m men's final at the 2016 Summer Paralympics all finished faster than Centrowitz.